TedLeRoy/docksec/README.md

 sudo ./docker-bench-security.sh | grep WARN
 ```

-You can still find the full history of each run of docker-bench-security.sh at `~/my_projects/docker-bench-security/docker-bench-security.log` if you want to see the full output, or see how it changes over time.
+You can still find the full history of each run of docker-bench-security.sh in the file located at `~/my_projects/docker-bench-security/docker-bench-security.log` if you want to see the full output, or see how it changes over time.

 ## Updates